Planning a Church Service

 If an error occurs that gets through all your planning, rehearsal, and “soft” solutions, all you can do is be as specific as possible about next Sunday—”Here’s what we’ll do next time to prevent something like that from happening.”

-Having a “lessons learned” mindset means that you have to hold your protocol in an open hand.
+Having a “lessons learned” mindset means that you have to hold your planning protocol in an open hand.

 Don’t stay married to your plan so much that it can’t adapt to the real needs of your church as they arise.